lbl-srg/obc/specification/source/cdl.rst

 Translation of an extension block to json must reproduce the following:

- -  All public parameters, inputs and outputs, as for a composite block.
+ -  All public parameters, inputs and outputs.
  -  A Functional Mockup Unit for Model Exchange version 2.0, with the file name being the full class name and the extension being ``.fmu``.